iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 > Note that DVC uses hardlinks in all the supported OSs, including Mac OS, Linux and Windows.
 Some implementation details (like inodes) might differ, but the overall DVC behavior is the same.
-See also [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories)

 ## Running commands